Skip to main content

 The content creation workflow that consistently earns citations has five stages, and each one builds on the last.
 Skipping stages is how you end up with content that looks good but never gets cited.
 I built this workflow through trial and error (heavy on the error, at times), and the version I use now has been refined across multiple client engagements.

 1. Question ideation: Start with a real customer question, not a keyword.
 What are people actually asking AI about your topic?
 Research the questions your audience types into ChatGPT, Perplexity, and Google.
+Query fan-out analysis takes this further by revealing what AI engines actually search for when answering those questions.
 The question frames everything: the H1, the structure, and the search intent.

 2. Keyword research: Use real search volume data (I use the DataForSEO API for this) to validate the question has commercial intent and enough volume to justify the effort.
 Pick a primary keyword for the H1 and secondary keywords for each H2.
 This grounds the content in actual demand rather than assumptions.